Carotenoid: Foods

-Reviews of preliminary research in 2015 indicated that foods high in carotenoids may reduce the risk of head and neck cancers and prostate cancer.
+Some preliminary research indicated that foods high in carotenoids may reduce the risk of head and neck cancers and prostate cancer.

 There is no correlation between consumption of foods high in carotenoids and vitamin A and the risk of Parkinson's disease.

 Humans and other animals are mostly incapable of synthesizing carotenoids, and must obtain them through their diet.
 Carotenoids are a common and often ornamental feature in animals.
-For example, the pink color of salmon, and the red coloring of cooked lobsters and scales of the yellow morph of common wall lizards are due to carotenoids.
 It has been proposed that carotenoids are used in ornamental traits (for extreme examples see puffin birds) because, given their physiological and chemical properties, they can be used as visible indicators of individual health, and hence are used by animals when selecting potential mates.
+Chickens store carotenoids inside of their egg yolks giving them their yellow-orange colour.
+The intensity of that colour is directly related to the levels of carotenoids in a hen's diet.

 Carotenoids from the diet are stored in the fatty tissues of animals, and exclusively carnivorous animals obtain the compounds from animal fat.
 In the human diet, absorption of carotenoids is improved when consumed with fat in a meal.
 Cooking carotenoid-containing vegetables in oil and shredding the vegetable both increase carotenoid bioavailability.